esmero/archipelago-deployment-live/docs/gitworkflow.md

 Good!

 ### 1.3 Now let's create from your current Live Instance a new Branch.
-We will push this branch into your Fork and it will be all yours to maintain Please replace `yourOwnOrg` with any Name you want for this.
+We will push this branch into your Fork and it will be all yours to maintain.
+Please replace `yourOwnOrg` with any Name you want for this.
 We like to keep the current Branch name in place after your personal prefix.